 Breakfast burritos you can’t resist

 If you’ve had a big night out in Singapore, nothing makes a hangover feel better than a juicy fat burrito.
-To satisfy that very craving, let us introduce Muchachos, an absolute gem on Beach Road.
+To satisfy that very craving, let us introduce you to Vatos Urban Tacos, an absolute gem on Beach Road.
 Open from 12pm, these guys originally herald from Seoul – and have brought the very best KoMex with them (a.k.a.
 Korean Mexican fusion).

 Specialists in decadent waffles